robertodiazbriones/Project_2/README.md

 serves the data we collected and processed in the early stages of the project, into three dashboard pages that allow the data to be interactively visualized.
 The finished product can be found at this address: https://robertodiazbriones.github.io/Proj2_dashboard/.

+  If you want to inspect the dashboard code, you can find it at the following github repo: https://github.com/robertodiazbriones/Proj2_dashboard.

   The present repository contains mostly the code from the earlier stages of the project - the original data, the jupyter notebooks used to clean and manipulate the data, and the flask app used to serve the data out in JSON form.